Alan-Chen99/scheme-lsp-server/README.md

 Scheme files in our repository (git submodules was discarded to simplify packaging and automatic installation from LSP clients.

+## Known issues

+### [Guile] Missing LSP information when library definition was not read

+Currently the LSP server only compiles (and imports) files that contain a library definition.
+In Scheme it's common though to separate the library definition and its implementation in different files (as this same library does).
+This means that if you open an implementation file (i.e. a scheme file without library definition) first, LSP won't provide much information.
+By opening the corresponding library definition (doesn't matter if before of after opening the first file) it should work properly.

+I experimented with a couple of workarounds for this, but was not 100% satisfied by the result.
+One idea was to simply compile/import every single file in a project.
+But this would bloat the runtime, and in my experiments lead to weird behavior on some large projects.
+Ideally we would like to keep track which source files belong to which library definition, but I'm not sure what's the best way to achieve this.

+### [CHICKEN] Slow startup on large projects

+For CHICKEN we scan the project and parse files in order to a.o.t. fetch location information.
+On large projects, you may experience a delay until information starts to be displayed.
+LSP provides ways of giving feedback to the user when an operation takes a long time, we can add support to it in the future.

 ## Ideas on extending support to other Schemes

 Here are some ideas on how add support to other Scheme implementation without